ns-mehta/rtl-design-and-synthesis/Day_2/README.md

 3. [Efficient Flop Coding](#efficient-flop-coding)

 ## Intorduction to Timing Libraiers
+Timing libraries are files that describe the timing, power, and electrical behavior of standard cells, I/O cells, and macros.
+These libraries are essential for synthesis, STA (Static Timing Analysis), and physical design.
+They are usually delivered in Liberty (.lib) format.

 ## Synthesis Methods
 ### Hierarchical Synthesis
 In this method, we divide our design into submodule according to specifications.
 The following are the advantage: